-Primary prevention is significant- in that it -moves the structural framework of each educational unit from reactive approaches to proactive systems change performance.
+Tier 1 support is significant- in that it -moves the structural framework of each educational unit from reactive approaches to proactive systems change performance.
 This effort cohesively unites all the adults in using 1) common language, 2) common practices, and 3) consistent application of positive and negative reinforcement.
 There are many caveats to the training, planning, and implementation of PBIS.
 Just a few of the features are listed below:

-The primary prevention of positive behavioral interventions and supports (PBIS) consists of rules, routines, and physical arrangements that are developed and taught by school staff to prevent initial occurrences of behavior the school would like to target for change.
+Tier 1 supports of positive behavioral interventions and supports (PBIS) consists of rules, routines, and physical arrangements that are developed and taught by school staff to prevent initial occurrences of behavior the school would like to target for change.
 For example, a school team may determine that disrespect for self, others, and property is a set of behaviors they would like to target for change.
 They may choose the positive reframing of that behavior and make that one of their behavioral expectations.
 Respect Yourself, Others, and Property would be one of their behavioral expectations.
 Research indicates that 3-5 behavioral expectations that are positively stated, easy to remember, and significant to the climate are best.
 At the end of the year, a researcher should be able to walk into the school and ask ten random students to name the behavioral expectations and 80% or better of the students should be able to tell the researcher what they are and give examples of what they look like in action.

 Behavior expectation examples (see Sample Behavior Expectations under student)